QaisarAbbas2024/LeetCode-Questions/README.md

 # LeetCode-Questions

 A curated collection of LeetCode problems solved in Python.
-This repository is designed to help programmers improve their problem-solving skills with well-structured, efficient, and optimized solutions.
+This repository is designed to practice and improve problem-solving skills with well-structured, efficient, and optimized solutions.

 ## 🚀 About This Repository